ezulfica/r2-for-clustering/README.md

 The idea is, if k is the number of cluster, n our observations, if k converges toward n then *R*<sup>2</sup> converges toward 1.

-Then we need to observe which is the most suitable while not input too much calculation.
+Then we need to observe which is the most suitable while input the less computation.
 Meaning if we add one more cluster, how much do we gain?

 Since hclust function didn’t gave *R*<sup>2</sup>, i just programmed it.